eda-ricercatore/gulyas-scripts/notes/python.md

 	These identifiers are case sensitive and cannot be *Python* keywords [ParewaLabsPvtLtdStaff20XY, \S "Python Keywords and Identifier"].

+They should not include dashes.
+Else, an interpreting/compiling error
+	would result.

 ##	Importing Python Classes and Modules

 Tasks that I can do: